Fullback (gridiron football): Receivers

 San Francisco 49ers fullback Kyle Juszczyk (#44) catching a touchdown.

 As a skill position player, a fullback is an eligible receiver and can therefore be used on passing plays to catch the ball.
 Most contemporary fullbacks have roles as pass-catchers and in many modern offenses, a fullback's role as a pass catcher may even be bigger than their role as a ball carrier/runner.
 Fullback Larry Centers who played from 1990 to 2003, holds the NFL record for most career receptions by a running back (halfback/fullback) with 827.
 Centers was the first fullback selected to the AP All-Pro Team in 1996, in that year, he caught a career-high seven touchdowns.
 Other examples of pass-catcher fullbacks are Kimble Anders and John Williams.

 A notable example is tight end Todd Christensen, who played fullback for the BYU Cougars and his early years in the NFL, then switched to tight end when he signed with the Oakland Raiders in 1979, he later led the league in receptions twice in 1983 and 1986 seasons.
 Also, Keith Byars played both fullback and tight end throughout his 13-year career.

 Canadian football

 The fullback position is also used in Canadian football.
-Unlike in professional American football, where teams keeping multiple fullbacks on the same roster is rare, many professional Canadian teams keeping multiple fullbacks on their official roster is common.
+Unlike in professional American football, where teams keeping multiple fullbacks on the same roster is rare, many professional Canadian teams keep multiple fullbacks on their official roster.